 - The Together for Sustainability (TFS) network (chemicals) collaborates on sustainable procurement from a global network of audited suppliers, decreasing costs and protecting companies from future potential legal action and reputational damage. - The Global Cement and Concrete Association (GCCA) has created a shared 2050 Net Zero Roadmap, which aligns members to advocate for shared policies and priorities. - The Oil and Gas Climate Initiative (OGCI) reports climate performance data from its members, including carbon and methane emissions and a CO2 storage catalog. - Department of Energy's Fossil Energy and Carbon Management Office is in the process of accepting public comments on a sector wide strategy to support best practices in Carbon Management.
-This Responsible Carbon Management Initiative123 is developing shared principles for safely and transparently implementing carbon management to proactively address emerging public concerns.
+This Responsible Carbon Management Initiative123 is developing shared principles for safely and - 122 Biden-Harris Administration to Jumpstart Clean Hydrogen Economy with New Initiative to Provide Market Certainty And Unlock Private Investment | Department of Energy transparently implementing carbon management to proactively address emerging public concerns.